 - Identify strategies beyond closing the pay gap that can be implemented through systems and policies to reduce gender disparities (ex. family-friendly policies, gender equity in promotion)

 Medical training opportunities can be influenced by people’s expressed gender.
 Staff and/or patients often look first to cis-male residents for clinical leadership, particularly in resuscitation scenarios.
 This can result in a loss of vital opportunity for women and non-binary trainees to exercise leadership and make independent, time-sensitive decisions.
 This can result in reluctance from women and non-binary physicians to take on high stakes clinical roles such as Trauma Team Leader after residency, which further compounds the issue.

 - Recognize the presence of implicit bias and stereotype threat in the emergency medicine community.

-- Understand factors within emergency medicine that make female trainees susceptible to stereotype threat.
+- Describe factors within emergency medicine that make female trainees susceptible to stereotype threat.

-- Understand consequences of implicit bias and stereotype threat and how it can influence and interfere with the personal and professional development/advancement of emergency medicine trainees.
+- Distinguish consequences of implicit bias and stereotype threat and how it can influence and interfere with the personal and professional development/advancement of emergency medicine trainees.

 - Propose and develop interventions and future areas of research for the individual (i.e. growth mindset) and for institutions (i.e. introducing the concept of stereotype threat to the academic emergency medicine community) to combat stereotype threat